 In my opinion, the original aluminum moka pot is much better than a stainless steel version for a number of reasons that I outline in this article.
 The one main deciding factor that sways me to Aluminum is a more even heat distribution than the stainless steel version.

 A secondary reason is using this type of brewer, not my main way of making coffee, is it is good to enjoy it when made in the original traditional method, materials and all.

 There are other reasons that point to stainless steel being a better choice, which I lay out below.

 Read: How to clean a stainless steel percolator coffee pot

 A moka pot, a staple of Italian, Southern European and Latin coffee culture, invented in 1933 by Engineer Alfonso Bialetti and named after the Yemen city of Mocha.
 The original and traditional stovetop model is still used today, with electric versions becoming more and more popular and common place.

 The brewing process passes steam pressurised boiling water up through and past the compact ground coffee and then into a coffee chamber to produce an espresso like coffee.

-The moka pot is sold in a variety from a 1 x 60ml (2 ounces) to 18 x 50ml (480ml total (36 ounce)) size and larger.
-Originally, they were only available with Bakelite handles and aluminum body.
+The moka pot is sold in a variety from a 1 x 60ml (2 ounces) to 18 x 50ml (480ml total (16 ounces)) size and larger.
+Originally, they were only available with Bakelite handles and an aluminum body.

 Now they are made of stainless steel and other common alloys.